nextcloud/documentation/admin_manual/installation/nginx.rst

 - The string ``/nextcloud`` is prepended to all prefix paths.
 - The URI ``/nextcloud`` is *aliased* to ``/var/www/nextcloud``, rather than the domain itself being *rooted* at ``/var/www/nextcloud``.
 - The blocks that handle requests for paths outside of ``/nextcloud``, i.e. ``/robots.txt``, ``/.well-known``, and hidden files, are pulled out of the ``location ~ ^/nextcloud($|/)`` block.
+- The block which handles `/.well-known` doesn't need a regex exception, since the rule which prevents users from accessing hidden folders at the root of the NextCloud installation no longer matches that path.

 .. code-block:: nginx